Times Future of Maternity 2026 | India's Largest Maternity Ecosystem Gathering

 When to Take a Pregnancy Test

 It’s essential to time your pregnancy test correctly for the most accurate results.
-By 12 DPO, your body may be producing detectable levels of hCG, the hormone that pregnancy tests measure.
-However, hCG levels can vary, and testing too early might lead to a false negative.
+At 12 DPO, your body may be producing detectable hCG levels early, but this varies.
+Testing too early may result in a false negative.

 For the most accurate result, it is generally recommended to wait until the first day after your missed period.
 If you test at 12 DPO and receive a negative result, you may still be pregnant, as hCG levels might not yet be high enough for detection.
 Retesting a few days later may provide more clarity.